franslundberg/binson-java/README.md

 Build
 =====

-Build with ANT and build.xml or any other build tool.
+Build with ANT:

+    ant

+Other build tools should be easy to adapt for the source.
-The code in src/ only depends on the JVM (Java 6 should work).
+The code in src/ only depends on the JVM (Java 6 or later should work).

 The tests in src-test/ depends on JUnit (junit-4.12.jar, hamcrest-core-1.3.jar).